WordCmp.com

 mean (verb) spell (verb)

-mean or intend to express or convey orally recite the letters of or give the spelling of
+intend to refer to orally recite the letters of or give the spelling of

 denote or connote write or name the letters that comprise the conventionally accepted form of (a word or part of a word)

-have in mind as a purpose relieve (someone) from work by taking a turn
+have as a logical consequence relieve (someone) from work by taking a turn

 Difference between mean and spell